USGS-VIZLAB/vue-scratch/README.md

 1. Fork the repo and clone locally.
 1. Set up the repository to work locally.
 Run `npm install` from terminal within the repository to install dependencies.
 1. Execute `npm run serve` in the terminal to run locally.
 This will allow you to view the page as you work.
 The default page is empty with a USGS Vizlab logo in the upper righthand corner.
 1. Create and work in components.
 These are stored in `src/components/`.
 This will prevent conflicts if multiple people are working in the same repo.
 This is also a best practice for vue-based apps.
+[See this article](https://medium.com/@_shirish/thinking-in-components-with-vue-js-a35b5af12df) for an overview of working with Vue components.

 To insert a component into the vue app you must register it as a component in `Visualization.vue`  like so:
 ```
 <script>